Once afraid of God—Now obsessed with His goodness.

 A rebel with a cause.

-I want every Christian to know that God’s grace is greater than anything we could ever imagine.
-And I want to tell those who’ve rejected messy Christianity that they, too, are included in Christ—and their joy will be made complete, whether in this life or the life to come.
-My hope?
-That we all start living from that truth here and now.
+I want every Christian to know that God’s grace is far greater than anything we were taught to expect.
+And I want those who walked away from messy Christianity to know this too: you are included in Christ, and your joy will be made complete, whether in this life or the life to come.

 So if you’ve ever wondered,